Falcons score 2 early touchdowns, beat woeful Jaguars 24-12

 Jones became the fastest player in NFL history to reach 12,000 career yards.

-It also was his 55th 100-yard receiving game, leaving him just two behind Marvin Harrison on the career list.
+It also was his 55th 100-yard receiving game, leaving him just two behind Marvin Harrison on the career list in that category.

+”There’s no better teammate,” Ryan said. ”He’s one of the best to ever do it in this sport.”

 Meanwhile, Ryan reached 4,000 yards passing for the ninth straight season.